Introduction

 Many people lack knowledge and understanding about mental health problems in the workplace.
 Further, there is also a stigma attached to mental health concerns which discourages people from seeking help or talking openly about their struggles.
 The fear that if others find out about mental health issues, it will be reflected in tips and getting shifts is real in waiters and waitresses.
 Hence they avoid seeking help for their issues [4].

-How can we Support the Mental Health of Waiting Staff?
+How Can We Support the Mental Health Of Waiting Staff?

 Everyone deserves a supportive work environment and good mental health.
 Thus, we must invest in supporting the mental health of waiting staff.
 Here are some strategies to provide support [6] [7]: